arizvisa/ida-minsc/docs/static/multicase.rst

    > f = func.by(name)

 There are a number of these types of functions available.
-Please review the :py:func:`help` of the particular function to see all of the variations of a multicased function.
+Please review the :py:func:`help` of the particular function to see all of the variations it has.